Location Update: Cleveland, Ohio

 Since 2014, IFI has been welcoming and befriending international students in Cleveland, Ohio.
 The local outreach reaches four universities and has impacted an average of 200 students a month in 2019, many from the Middle East and India.
-As the ministry has grown, the love of God has touched many more international students from around the world.
+As the relationships in the location have grown, the love of God has touched many more international students from around the world.
 Please celebrate the work God is doing in Cleveland!

 Learn more at cleveland.ifipartners.org

 Kindness, conversation and delicious foods are served after dark to break a fast during Ramadan.
 IFI Cleveland hosts these “Dinner After Dark” meals to show God’s compassion – particularly to Muslim international students who are away from their loved ones during Ramadan.